Website visits can predict angler presence using machine learning: Materials and Methods

 Spatial, temporal and spatio-temporal features were used as predictors in the ML models (Table \ref{tab:features}).
 The temporal resolution was daily, and the spatial resolution was on the lake level.
 The input features stayed the same for the different ML methods (Table \ref{tab:features}).

-Citizen-reported angler trips were taken from the online platform Angler’s Atlas (www.anglersatlas.com) and the connected mobile phone application MyCatch.
-The study was reviewed and approved by the Research Ethics Board of the Alberta Research Information Services (ARISE, University of Alberta), study ID \texttt{MS5\_Pro00102610}.
+Spatio-temporal features included the start time of the aerial boat count, data from the Angler's Atlas online platform and the associated MyCatch mobile phone application, fisheries management information and weather.

-Features comprised the number of reported trips, the total fishing duration of the reported trips, and the mean catch rate (fish/hour) over the reported trips on a specific day at a water body.
-Of the 2813 daily samples, 49 samples had reported trips (46 with one trip, 3 with two trips) and 1614 samples had tracked ``website visits” of a lake information website over the last seven days, with up to 57 visits for a lake on a date.
+Data from the online platform and mobile phone application were divided into angler-reported data and platform-derived data.
+Angler-reported data included the number of reported fishing trips, the total fishing duration of the reported trips, and the mean catch rate (fish/hour) over the reported trips on a specific day at a lake.
+Platform-derived data included the features ``Website visits'' and ``Active AA event''.
+Angler's Atlas provided informational websites for each lake on its platform which give information such as contour maps, fishing regulations and present fish species.
+Daily tracked unique website visits were saved in the feature ``Website visits'', whereby unique is defined as an individual with multiple visits was only counted once.
+The feature ``Active AA event'' indicates whether Angler's Atlas conducted a competitive fishing event at the lake on that date.
+Of the 2,813 daily samples, 49 samples had reported trips (46 with one trip, 3 with two trips) and 1,614 samples had tracked ``Website visits'' of a lake information website over the last seven days, with up to 57 visits for a lake on a date.
+Two features on fisheries management were included as they may impact angler effort.
+The feature ``Lake closure" indicated if the lake was closed for fishing.
+The feature ``Stocking event in year" was set to ``true'' if a stocking event of hatchery fish took place, and set to ``false'' if no stocking event took place or no information was available.

-The anglers could indicate the fish species of their catches, which were used for the characteristics in the category ``Fish species" (Table \ref{tab:features}).
+The daily weather was obtained from the simulation model BioSIM (\cite{Regniere2017}).
+See SI Methods for details.

+Temporal features included the weekend day or weekday, public holiday with connected weekend, month. ``Covid-19 cases in the last seven days" on a specific date in Ontario were also considered as Covid-19 led to changes in angler behavior (\cite{Trudeau2022, Midway2021, Howarth2021, Gundelund2021MP}).

+Spatial features comprised information on the lake environment, present fish species and humans in the surrounding area (Table \ref{tab:features}).
+The shoreline length of a lake was taken from the internal Angler's Atlas database.
+Information on fish species, reported through catches on the online platform or mobile phone application, was used to define the characteristics in the category ``Fish species'' (Table \ref{tab:features}).
+Human-related features comprised the human population size and median income in the surrounding area of the lake (Table \ref{tab:features}).
+See Table \ref{tab:Features_source} and SI Methods for details.

+Note that the location of a lake was not included as a feature in the model but was necessary for deriving some features, such as weather conditions and distances.
+Lake location was defined by the latitude and longitude of the lake's centroid, based on its geospatial area from the online platform data set.